kmi-robots/semantic-map-object-recognition/README.md

   emb                   path where to store/retrieve the output embeddings

 optional arguments:

   -h, --help            show this help message and exit --resnet RESNET       makes ResNet the building block of the CNN, True by
                         default
+  --sem {concept-only,full,None}
+                        whether to add the semantic modules at inference time.
-  --plots PLOTS         Optionally produces plot to check and val loss --transfer TRANSFER   Defaults to False in all our reported trials.
-Change
-                        to True if performing only transfer learning with feature ext. without fine-tuning, on all branches --store_emb STORE_EMB
+                        It includes both ConceptNet and Visual Genome by defaultSet to concept-only to discard Visual Genome or None to test without any semantics --transfer TRANSFER   Defaults to False in all our reported trials.
+Changeto True if performing only transfer learning without fine-tuning
+  --store_emb STORE_EMB
                         Defaults to True.
-Set to false if do not wish to store the training embedddings locally --noimprint NOIMPRINT
+Set to false if do not wish to storethe training embedddings locally --noimprint NOIMPRINT
                         Defaults to False.
 Set to through if running without weight imprinting